Understanding MIME types and content sniffing

 29 December, 2025

 Any web or web-adjacent developer worth their salt has probably come across the Content-Type HTTP header at some point.
+I have always held an ambiguous notion that this header contains “a MIME type”, which the browser will somehow interpret to decide what to do with the data.

 History of the MIME types